Alain Orsoni: Early life

-Orsoni was born in 1954 to a Corsican family in the town of Vero.
+Orsoni was born in the town of Vero, on 27 September 1954, to a Corsican family.
 His father André (Andriu) Orsoni was a battle-hardened World War II veteran who had returned from the war in Indochina months before he was born.
 Shortly after, when Orsoni was very young, his father enlisted in the Algerian war, where he later joined the far-right pro-French terrorist group Organisation armée secrète (OAS).
 Orsoni grew up very close to his father, which is likely a reason his politics reflected that of his father's for most of his early years.
 His brother, Guy (Guidu) Orsoni was born 4 years after Alain.
 In 1972, Orsoni moved to Paris to pursue higher education at the Assas-Panthéon University.
 There, he joined the Union Defense Group, a far-right student union.
 However, his right-wing views began to change as he met with the left-wing Corsican nationalists at his school, particularly Léo Battesti, who would later become his close friend and fight with him in the Corsican conflict on the side of the FLNC.
 In the summer of 1975, Orsoni and Battesti returned to Corsica and joined a nationalist militant group, Azione Regiunalista Corsa (ARC).
 In August 1975, the ARC led the Aléria standoff, a military standoff on the eastern coast of Corsica.
 The ensuing chaos caused Orsoni to flee to a military camp before returning to Paris.
 In 1976, the National Liberation Front of Corsica formed, and Orsoni joined, quickly rising through the ranks to become the head of the FLNC's Paris division.